-water and sanitation, the legislative, regulatory and policy frameworks must clearly designate the roles and responsibilities of the different actors involved (private or public companies, government and regulator).
+Where non-State actors are involved in delivering water and sanitation, the legislative, regulatory and policy frameworks must clearly designate the roles and responsibilities of the different actors involved (private or public companies, government and regulator).
 When involving non-State actors, States must use regulation as well as service contracts to clarify the service provider's responsibility to ensure affordable services, complementing the State's obligations.
-One of the critiques of non-State involvement in the water and sanitation sectors, particularly of transnational companies,
+One of the critiques of non-State involvement in the water and sanitation sectors, particularly of transnational companies, is that the private sector has far more experience in managing service delivery and, often more, economic power than either the State (particularly at the local government level) or a regulatory body.
+While pricesetting, along with the setting of other national standards, such as quality, accessibility and service levels, will be managed by the regulatory body, there can be problems where the private actor is stronger than the body that is there to regulate it.

-THE REALISATION OF THE HUMAN RIGHTS TO WATER AND SANITATION REQUIRES AN INCREASE IN INVESTMENT IN THE WATER AND SANITATION SECTORS States must ensure that there is a regulatory body with the mandate and capacity to regulate private sector participation in water and sanitation service provision effectively, including with control of issues such as tariff setting.
+States must ensure that there is a regulatory body with the mandate and capacity to regulate private sector participation in water and sanitation service provision effectively, including with control of issues such as tariff setting.